Diversity and inclusion at Melbourne School of Engineering

 - A series of workshops for which support the peer mentoring processes

-The aim of the program is to create an environment where female staff feel valued, nurtured, and empowered to reach their full potential.
-The pilot program is focused towards female academics at levels A, B and C. Subject to its success, the program will be open to all academics and will run on an ongoing basis from 2018.
+The aim of the program is to create an environment where staff feel valued, nurtured, and empowered to reach their full potential.
+While the pilot program was focused towards female academics at levels A, B and C, it is now open to all academics is run on an ongoing basis.

 MSE Visiting Fellowships for Female Academics